KogulB/KogulBCENG317Project/README.md

 The diagram should look something like this when using a [breadboard](https://raw.githubusercontent.com/KogulB/KogulBCENG317Project/master/Images/piSetupjpeg.jpeg).

+The Enclosure for the Pi and PCB should look like [this](https://raw.githubusercontent.com/KogulB/KogulBCENG317Project/master/Images/PiEnclosure.jpg).

 ## 6 Power Up

 After making the connections a red indicator light on the Sensor should light up.
 Suggestion: connect the Rpi 3 GND pin first before connecting the power pin.